-- azadirachtin (Neemix and other brands)-Consult label for rate.
+- azadirachtin (Ecozin and other brands)-Consult label for rate.
 PHI 0 days.
 Some formulations are OMRI-listed for organic use.

-- bifenthrin (Brigade and others) at 0.06 to 0.10 lb ai/a.
-PHI 7 days.
+- bifenthrin (Brigade and others) at 0.08 to 0.10 lb ai/A. PHI 1 day.
 Hazardous to bees.
 Restricted use pesticide.

-- etoxazole (Zeal) at 0.09 to 0.135 lb ai/a.
-PHI 14 days.
+- etoxazole (Stifle' WP) at 0.09 to 0.135 lb ai/A. PHI 14 days.
 Gooseberry only.
 Controls eggs and young mites only; not adult mites.
 One application allowed per season.

 - horticultural oil (several brands)-Consult label for rates.
 Apply as a dormant spray in early season before buds open.
 Some formulations are OMRI-listed for organic use.